imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 | ------------------------------------------------ | ------------------------------------------------ | -------- | ------------ |
 | [CasaOS](https://github.com/IceWhaleTech/CasaOS) | [GitHub](https://github.com/IceWhaleTech/CasaOS) | cloud os | -            |

 Casa OS is an open-source project that creates a personal cloud experience.
 It provides a web-based interface for managing your personal cloud and applications.
-It is setup and install with single command.
+It is set up and installed with a single command.
 Casa OS uses Docker containers to run applications.
-It has app store which has lots of apps.
-And they are easy to manage through UI.
-Also provides a cli access of RPi over web.
-I really like its design, easy of setup and installation of apps.
-It dashboard gives monitoring option of CPU, Memory, Disk, Network, etc.
+It has an app store with lots of apps that are easy to manage through the UI.
+It also provides CLI access to the RPi over the web.
+I really like its design, ease of setup, and installation of apps.
+Its dashboard offers monitoring options for CPU, Memory, Disk, Network, etc.

 [Demo](http://demo.casaos.io/)

 username - casaos

 password - casaos

 ### NextCloud